 However, something happened today that made me change my mind.
 This afternoon I saw a facebook message from a friend offering her prayers and condolences to the mother of a 15-year-old young man.
 As I read the posts of the past day, I realized the young man was only a couple of weeks older than my grandson.
 I didn’t know him but he was part of the group of boys that grew up in scouting in our community.
 I looked at his picture as I read the words from his mother, “The autopsy reports it was an apparent suicide by hanging.
 No one noticed any signs of depression.
 It was such a shock to us all.”

 I am writing this post because I was once in a place of such darkness, pain, anger, fear, and loneliness that I tried to take my life.
 I was helpless and hopeless.
 I couldn’t see a way that my life would ever be anything different.
 When you are that depressed the world disappears and makes no sense.
-It is if you are in a bubble and no one can see you or hear you.
+It is as if you are in a bubble and no one can see you or hear you or get to you.

 I made one last phone call that night to a friend.